Why Shorebirds?

 - Awareness of and stewardship about shorebird ecology and conservation

-- Transmission of Indigenous knowledge, learning, and use of the Yup’ik language
+- Learning and use of the Yup’ik language

 - Youth interest in learning and nature